omer-sm/tamnoon/guides (new)/the state and methods.md

 {Tamnoon, [[initial_state: %{msgs: [], name: "", curr_msg: ""}]}
 ```

 As you can see, we are storing the user's name, the message the user is currently typing, and the messages.
+In addition, instead of providing a map, we can provide a function that returns a map.
+The function will be reran for each new client, keeping the initial state updated.

 _Note: The state should not have string keys, only atoms._